snehankekre/snehankekre.github.io/_posts/2017-06-30-anti-censorCHIP.md

 OONI source code is available on [github](https://github.com/TheTorProject/ooni-probe) and mirrored on [Tor Project git](https://gitweb.torproject.org/ooni-probe.git).
 If you have code you would like to contribute you should open a [pull request](https://github.com/TheTorProject/ooni-probe/compare) or [file an issue](https://github.com/TheTorProject/ooni-probe/issues/new).

-If you are interested in hacking on OONI or writing your own nettests you should look at [developer documentation](https://ooni.torproject.org/docs/).
+If you are interested in hacking on OONI or writing your own nettests you should look at the [developer documentation](https://ooni.torproject.org/docs/).

 > Questions?
 Reach out to <snehan@minerva.kgi.edu>